Can I cash in my pension if made redundant? (Important things to know)

 The bigger question is, what do you want to do with the cash as it will support you in your retirement?
 Are you cheating your older self of a vital source of income?

-As mentioned earlier, the primary way to get your hands on your pension “early” is to take early retirement when you have reached the age of between 55 and 57, depending on your pension.
+As mentioned earlier, the primary way to get your hands on your pension “early” is to take early retirement when you are between 55 and 57, depending on your pension.

 There are some exceptional cases due to terminal illness where you might access your pension earlier.
-Still, these usually come with some hefty penalties regarding the tax levels you need to pay on any withdrawals.
+Still, these usually come with hefty penalties regarding the tax levels you must pay on any withdrawals.

-If you are considering accessing your pension because of illness, you would be well placed to talk with a financial advisor to see its advantages and disadvantages.
+If you are considering accessing your pension because of illness, you would be well placed to discuss its advantages and disadvantages with a financial advisor.

 Be careful about burning through your cash too fast – it may need to last a long time.